 Dr. Gao Yunxiang (高云翔) is professor of history.
 Her research focuses primarily on trans-Pacific cultural history in the twentieth century through a multilingual approach.
 She has written two books.
 Arise, Africa!
-Roar, China!: Black and Chinese Citizens of the World in the Twentieth Century is forthcoming with the University of North Carolina Press in 2021. https://medium.com/fairbank-center/arise-africa-roar-china-black-and-chinese-citizens-of-the-world-in-the-twentieth-century-b9839359b467, external link .This book focuses on the interactions of W.E.B Du Bois, Paul Robeson, https://vimeo.com/652173337, external link Langston Hughes, the founder of mass singing Liu Liangmo (刘良模 https://www.youtube.com/watch?v=l9JsXtKmmlU, external link, external link), and the modern dancer-choreographer Sylvia Si-lan Chen Leyda (陈茜兰).
+Roar, China!: Black and Chinese Citizens of the World in the Twentieth Century was published by the University of North Carolina Press in December 2021. https://medium.com/fairbank-center/arise-africa-roar-china-black-and-chinese-citizens-of-the-world-in-the-twentieth-century-b9839359b467 (external link) .This book focuses on the interactions of W.E.B Du Bois, Paul Robeson, https://vimeo.com/652173337 (external link) Langston Hughes, the founder of mass singing Liu Liangmo (刘良模 https://www.youtube.com/watch?v=l9JsXtKmmlU, external link (external link) ), and the modern dancer-choreographer Sylvia Si-lan Chen Leyda (陈茜兰).
 Sporting Gender: Women Athletes and Celebrity-Making during China’s National Crisis, 1931-1945, appeared with the University of British Columbia Press in 2013.

-Dr. Gao has published articles in The Du Bois Review, Gender and History, The Journal of American East-Asian Relations, Modern Chinese Literature and Culture, Socialism and Democracy, and Sport in Society.
+Dr. Gao has published articles in venues such as History Today, The Du Bois Review, Gender and History, The Journal of American East-Asian Relations, Modern Chinese Literature and Culture, Socialism and Democracy, and Sport in Society.
 Several of her articles have been translated into Chinese.

 Dr. Gao also is a member of the graduate faculty.